 Debit Cards to Replace Credit Cards

 This one should be pretty obvious to anyone who wants to enjoy the freedom of a credit card without the potential downfalls of owning a credit card.
 Start using a debit card by linking it directly to your checking account.
 They can be used exactly like credit cards, in that they are accepted basically anywhere other plastic is.
-The difference is, is that while charges on your credit card are added to a balance, charges on your debit card are taken directly from your checking account.
+The difference is, is that while charges on your credit card are added to a balance, charges on your debit card are taken directly from your banks checking account.

-The one important difference to be aware of is that while you can put charges onto your credit card as long as you haven’t maxed it out, you will likely not be able to make charges on your debit card if you don’t have enough money in your available balance.
+The one important difference to be aware of is that while you can put charges onto your credit card as long as you have not maxed it out, you will likely not be able to make charges on your debit card if you don’t have enough money in your available balance.
 You could risk either not being able to make the purchase, or over-drafting your account, which can come with fees of its own.

 Try using a prepaid card instead